akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall was still nursing the King's mood.
 Nobles muttered into their wine, casting dark looks toward the doors.
 A spilled cup, a whispered curse—the court was a pot waiting to boil, and any stranger who entered would do well to be wary of its hot steam.

-As Beatrice entered, carrying the handmade basket and dusty from the journey, a young Norman knight lounging near the doorway recognised her.
+As Beatrice entered, carrying the handmade basket and dusty from the journey, Sir Guy recognised her as he lounged near the doorway.
+He was the young Norman knight, who had tried to court her.

 **Sir Guy de Montfort.**

 Months earlier, Beatrice and her father had travelled up to the Midsummer Feast of St John (held at St Andrews parish church).
-While the elders shared ale by the bonfires, Sir Guy had cornered her, boasting of his lineage and the "civilising" hand his family had brought to the inferior Midlands.
+While the elders shared ale by the bonfires, Sir Guy had again cornered her, boasting of his lineage and the "civilising" hand his family had brought to the inferior Midlands.

 Insulted, Beatrice had politely begged to be excused, then to go and find her father.